In 1984 PROLITE Sports was born and created an industry.

 So began the production of the very first composite pickleball paddle.

 This paddle was the first of its kind - an innovation that revolutionized the sport of pickleball and the industry in general.
-While our original company name has changed from ULTRA-LITE Paddle Co., the steadfast commitment to building innovative products made from the finest, made in the U.S.A materials, has remained the same.
+While our original company name has changed from ULTRA-LITE Paddle Co., the steadfast commitment to building innovative products made from the finest materials has remained the same.

 PROLITE is a family owned business led by owner, Neil Friedenberg – himself a 5.0 player.
 The company manufactures pickleball paddles along the scenic shores of Lake Michigan in Port Washington, Wisconsin.
 A strong dedication to the sport, it’s players and Midwestern work ethic were founding principles and continue to drive its growth.

 As true ambassadors of the game we love most, PROLITE gives back to its community in a number of ways.
 We teach the sport at all levels including numerous free clinics, are a proud sponsor of many grassroots clubs across the United States, back dozens of smaller regional and state tournaments, help grow the sport internationally and donate gear to schools, veterans programs and other worthy causes.

 The First Time I Played Pickleball